 "This type of local music streaming service complements, rather than competes with, more mainstream streaming services," Con Raso, managing director of Tuned Global

-As such, it should help to grow the overall streaming market in Chile.
-Local music makes up around 21% of total consumption in Chile, according to Nieto, a fairly low figure.
+As such, it will help to grow the overall streaming market in Chile.
+Local music makes up around 21% of total consumption in Chile — a fairly low figure.
 But it could be argued that this is thanks to a lack of availability, rather than demand.

 What’s the future of Chile’s recorded music industry?